arthur-wirjo/RSI_linorobot2_hardware/README.md

 # Run MicroROS Agent
-1. Open two tabs in your terminal while in the root RSI_linorobot2_hardware directory On one terminal run the MicroROS agent script
+### 1. Open two tabs in your terminal while in the root RSI_linorobot2_hardware directory
+On one terminal run the MicroROS agent script

     ./run_microros_agent.sh

-2. On another terminal run the script that activates it.
+### 3. On another terminal run the script that activates it.
-### The result should be feedback that the /dev/ttyUSB0 is constantly connecting and disconnecting.
+## IMPORTANT: The result should be feedback that the /dev/ttyUSB0 is constantly connecting and disconnecting.
 Don't worry, this is intended.
 Simply hit Ctrl+C to cancel it

     ./activate_agent.sh

-3. Go back to the first tab and you should see the ROS2 topics being created.
+### 3. Go back to the first tab and you should see the ROS2 topics being created.
-4. To test the robot out if it can move, run the keyboard controller script
+### 4. To test the robot out if it can move, run the keyboard controller script

     ./keyboard_controller.sh